james2406/CodeFirstGirls-York2016/2-css/README.md

 Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document.
 It was created by the World Wide Web Consortium (W3C) to solve the problem of formatting and styling a document

 A great example of the power of css is CSS Zen Garden.
-They provide a [single html file](http://www.csszengarden.com/1/), and encorage people to change the design just with css.
+They provide a [single html file](http://www.csszengarden.com/1/), and encourage people to change the design just with css.
 The featured designs can be found [here](http://www.csszengarden.com/)

 ## Task One